 - NW Wilson Street: complete and improve as a public street from NW 23rd to NW 27th Avenues.
-This street would include improvements for streetcar service as either the east-bound leg of a district loop alignment or a two-way tail track off of NW 23rd Avenue.
-Upgraded Wilson Street will include improved pedestrian and bicycle facilities, and act as the east-bound direction of a proposed couplet with NW York. - NW 23rd Avenue: complete and improve as a public street from NW Vaughn to NW Nicolai.
+This street would include improvements for streetcar service as eithe district loop alignment or a two-way tail track off of NW 23rd Avenue will include improved pedestrian and bicycle facilities, and act as the proposed couplet with NW York. - NW 23rd Avenue: complete and improve as a public street from NW Vaughn to NW Nicolai.
 This street would include improvements for streetcar service and pedestrians. - NW 25th Avenue: complete and improve as a public street from NW Vaughn to NW Nicolai.
 The exact location of this north-south street connection could vary depending on future development plans, if approved by PBOT through a Planned Development or master plan review process.